Lowell High School (San Francisco): CardinalBotics

 The Lowell Robotics team, CardinalBotics, which first competed in 2012, is a FIRST Robotics Competition (FRC) team.
 In both 2021 and 2022, they won the Chairman's Award (now FIRST Impact Award), the most prestigious award in FRC, for promoting STEM among local youth and supporting the San Francisco Bay Area robotics community.
 CardinalBotics were regional finalists in 2013, 2018, and 2019.
-The team also won the Rookie All Star Award in 2012, the Judges Award in 2014, the Regional Engineering Inspiration Award in 2014, 2016, and 2024, the Game Design Challenge Finalist award in 2021, and two Gracious Professionalism Awards in 2023.
+The team also won the Rookie All Star Award in 2012, the Judges Award in 2014, the Regional Engineering Inspiration Award in 2014, 2016, 2024, and 2026, the Game Design Challenge Finalist award in 2021, along with two Gracious Professionalism Awards in 2023 and one in 2026.
 In 2013, the team's founder won the FIRST Dean's List Award on the National Level, and in 2021 another member won the FIRST Dean's List Finalist Award.
 CardinalBotics attempts to encourage more students, especially women and minority students, to pursue STEM college majors and careers.
 The team also supports local LGBTQ youth through events such as their pride month t-shirt fundraiser.

 Junior Reserve Officer Training Corps (JROTC)

 Lowell JROTC indoor review in May 2005.

-Lowell has an Army Junior Reserve Officers' Training Corps battalion consisting of nine special competition units (Drum Corps, Exhibition Drill Teams (boys and girls), Color Guard, Drill Platoon, Brigade Best Squad, Lowell Raider Challenge Team, Academic Bowl, and the Lowell Leadership Symposium Team) and 5 companies (Alpha, Bravo, Charlie, Delta, Foxtrot).
+Lowell has an Army Junior Reserve Officers' Training Corps battalion consisting of nine special competition units (Drum Corps, Exhibition Drill Teams (boys and girls), Color Guard, Drill Platoon, Brigade Best Squad, Lowell Raider Challenge Team, Academic Bowl, and the Lowell Leadership Symposium Team) and 6 companies (Alpha, Bravo, Charlie, Delta, Echo, Foxtrot).
 Echo was disbanded in 2018, then restored in 2022.

 The Lowell Cadet Corps was founded in 1882 and later became known as Lowell Army JROTC when it adopted the national JROTC curriculum.
 A photo of the Lowell Battalion's former rifle range, now converted into a classroom and indoor drill facility, was featured in the Army JROTC Cadet Reference Second Edition.
 William "Bill" Hewlett was the Lowell Army JROTC Battalion Commander in the 1929–1930 school year.

 Every fall, the Lowell Drill Platoon, Color Guard, Best Guidon Bearer, and Brigade Best Squad compete in the Annual Fall Liberty Bell Competition.
 In addition, every spring, Lowell's Exhibition Drill Teams, Flag Drill Teams, and Drum Corps participate in the Spring 91st Infantry Memorial Drill Competition.
 The Lowell Raider Challenge Team also competes in the San Francisco JROTC Brigade Raider Challenge, which consists of a physical fitness test, first aid obstacle course, land navigation, and a three kilometer run.
 Academic Bowl competes in two online competitions over the school year and a national competition in June in Washington, D.C.

 Those who join JROTC will not be recruited into the army.
 The program offers leadership and team working opportunities through lessons related to first aid, money management, problem solving, and map reading.
 The program's motto is "to motivate young people to be better citizens."